Home Log in Sign up Profile Log out

 Common Roman Expressions

 Ao is one of the most famous words in Romanesco.
 It’s a casual way to get someone’s attention or express surprise.
-You’ll hear it frequently in the streets of the capital.
+You’ll hear it frequently in the streets of Rome.

 Ao, ce famo un giro?
 (Hey, shall we go for a walk?)